 What we heard was uncomfortable and harrowing.
 We heard distressing stories about the changes people have been forced to make and the impact of these changes, not only on individual health and wellbeing, but on the entire community.

 The cost of living is biting hard, with households forced to choose between life’s daily essentials, such as housing, food, energy, digital and transport.
 This remains the reality for thousands of Tasmanians and must not be allowed to become our new normal.

-There is no panacea to this cost of living crisis, but there are clear, evidence-informed measures that the Tasmanian Government can pursue which prioritise the wellbeing of Tasmanians and lay the foundations for a healthier future.
+It’s not possible to listen to their stories and hear their experiences and be satisfied that we are doing enough to support Tasmanians on low incomes and address poverty.
+And while there is no single or quick panacea for this cost of living crisis, there are clear, evidence-informed measures the Tasmanian Government can take now that will make a difference, reduce hardship, support the wellbeing of Tasmanians and lay the foundations for a healthier future.

-In TasCOSS’s 2023/24 Budget Priorities Statement: Wellbeing First, we set out six priority areas for action to place wellbeing at the centre of the economy for the medium- and long-term, and for providing immediate relief to Tasmanian households struggling to afford the basics.
+In Wellbeing First: TasCOSS’s 2023/24 Budget Priorities Statement, we set out six priority areas for action and key recommendations to place wellbeing at the centre of the economy for the medium- and long-term, and for providing immediate relief to Tasmanian households struggling to afford the basics.

 - Placing wellbeing at the centre of government decision-making.

 - Bringing down energy costs.

 - Closing Tasmania’s digital divide.

 - Improving transport and affordability.

 We will continue to urge the Government to commit to making policy and budget decisions which put the wellbeing of Tasmanians first.